Are you aware of how important it is to get enough potassium to be vibrantly healthy? Time to learn about what it is and does in your body.

 - 34 Second Highest Potassium Foods

 Power Spinach Salad: You just HAVE TO know how to make a good spinach salad.
-This one is great and the spinach with give you a potassium boost.
+This one is great and the spinach will give you a potassium boost.

-Immune Booster Fruit Salad: Lots of high potassium kiwi fruit in this yummy fruit salad.
+Immune Booster Fruit Salad – Lots of high potassium kiwi fruit in this yummy fruit salad.
+All of the fruits in this salad are immune-boosting and the almonds are good for you too and they are alkalizing.